 - Why is the programme called 'Global and Regional History'?

 One more example is Fernand Braudel's famous book The Mediterranean and the Mediterranean World in the Age of Philip II.
-Braudel considers the sea intersection point of trade, diplomacy, migrations, communication lines, which extend far beyond the borders of the Mediterranean.
+Braudel considers the sea points of trade, diplomacy, migrations, and communication lines, which extend far beyond the borders of the Mediterranean.
 To put it in other words, one can conduct local area analysis given that one has a world understanding and knows global scientific theories.
 The frame is global but the focus is local.

 The global frame reinforces a scientific component of education and provides other career opportunities for students.
-Theoretical knowledge, broad-mindedness, strong analytical capabilities are beneficial qualities for both a scholar and an art gallery or editorial office employee.
+Theoretical knowledge, broad-mindedness, and strong analytical capabilities are beneficial qualities for both a scholar and an art gallery or editorial office employee.

 - What are the core courses of the programme?
 Will students have any elective courses?

 - The core courses focus on methodology, e.g. courses on 'Global Imperial History', 'Anthropology of Religion', and 'History of Sciences'.
 They focus on theoretical frameworks and analytical tools.